Teo-Mitsune/Harune_Friends/README.txt

-This mod adds V Liver's “Haneyui Harune”.
+This Mincraft'S mod adds V Liver's “Haneyui Harune”.
 At this stage, you can give Harune three instructions: “free me”, “follow me”, and “wait for me”.
 Please check out her X.